Skip to main content

 Explore a victorian-style Garden or Ride the iconic Swan Boats

-Located in adjacent to Boston Common, the Public Garden is a lush, flowering oasis situated amid a great metropolis.
+Located adjacent to Boston Common, the Public Garden is a lush, flowering oasis situated amid a great metropolis.
 America's very first botanical garden, this 24-acre park and Victorian-style garden offers rich and unusual plants, monuments, fountains, a lagoon and the iconic Swan Boats, which have delighted visitors for over 100 years.
 Bring the family to this scenic wonderland, where leafing trees and flowering plants create an alluring backdrop for a peaceful day of outdoor recreation in Boston.
-Enjoy a Swan Boat ride in the tranquil lagoon or see the famous Make Way for Ducklings statues.
+Enjoy a seasonal Swan Boat ride in the tranquil lagoon or see the famous Make Way for Ducklings statues.

 Hours

-Daily from 6:30 a.m. - 11:00 p.m. and open to pedestrian access 24 hours a day.
+• Daily from 7 am - 9 pm. and open to pedestrian access 24 hours a day.

 Prices

-Free
+• Free

 Events